KateMcGuane/static-website/README.md

 ### Typography

-Both fonts were sourced from Google Fonts.
-[Google Fonts](https://fonts.google.com/)
+Both fonts were sourced from [Google Fonts](https://fonts.google.com/).

 - Fredericka The Great